grimicorn/wp-better-attachments/readme.txt

 View more information on GitHub [here](https://github.com/DHolloran/wp-better-attachments/)

+If you have any issues please submit an [issue](https://github.com/DHolloran/wp-better-attachments/issues/new).

 == Installation ==
 1. Upload `wp-github-recent-commit` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress